Free Employee Expense Report Template (+ Policy)

 This article is part of a larger series on How to Do Payroll.

 To help you track your employees’ work-related spending effectively, we’ve created a free expense report template.
-We recommend you also have an official employee expense policy, or written guideline that employees should follow when submitting expenses for work-related purchases.
-This can help reduce confusion and ensure employees are held accountable for their spending.
+We also recommend that you set an official employee expense policy that employees should follow when submitting expenses for work-related purchases, which can help reduce confusion and ensure employees are held accountable for their spending.

-If you want a way to control employee spending and track expenses easily, check out Bento for Business.
-Its prepaid credit cards allow you to manage employee spends and generate reports for each staff’s card in seconds.
-You can even send those reports right to your accounting software, simplifying the whole bookkeeping process.
+If you want to control employee spending and track expenses easily, check out Bento for Business.
+Its prepaid credit cards allow you to manage employee spending and generate reports for each staff card in seconds.
+You can even send those reports right to your accounting software, simplifying the bookkeeping process.

-Reimbursable expenses listed on your report and in your policy should include those that are approved and nonapproved, as well as those requiring pre-approval.
-While our expense policy template is fairly basic, you might want to specify which expenses are considered approved if your employees travel or entertain clients frequently.
+Reimbursable expenses listed on your report and in your policy should include those that are and are not approved, as well as those requiring pre-approval.
+While our expense policy template is fairly basic, you might want to specify which expenses are approved if your employees frequently travel or entertain clients.
 You could also establish a daily limit (per diem) on employee spending—usually ranging from $50–$200 per day, depending on your state and permitted expenses.

 Expense Report Guidelines

-If you are creating your own expense templates or customizing the templates we provided above, make sure to consider the following:
+If you are creating your own expense templates or policy or customizing the templates we provided above, consider the following:

 Aside from filling out an expense report form, be sure to communicate what else your employees need to provide (such as original receipts, pictures of receipts, dates, times, client names, and reasons for expenses).
 This is usually the section of your expense policy that needs to be as clear as possible to prevent issues.

-Based on whichever expense report template you use, you may want to add columns to track client name and reason.
+You may want to add columns in your expense report template to track the client name and reason for the expense.
 In fact, some companies go so far as to require each employee to assign each expense to a cost center to make it easier for the accounting team to do data entry.

 Notify your employees about how they report expenses to you, whether through their supervisor, HR, or your payroll provider.
 We recommended having one point of contact (POC) for tracking reimbursable employee expenses to avoid chaos.
 The POC can also ensure that expenses are properly allocated to the correct cost center in your accounting system.

-Additionally, you should let your workers know how often they should submit expenses, e.g., immediately or on the first of every month.
+You should let your workers know how often they should submit expenses, e.g., immediately or on the first of every month.
 Be as specific as possible by listing the day of the month or date by which they should submit expense reports and whether the expenses expire.
+Also, note how long it will take to process the expense report so employees have an idea of when to expect reimbursement.

 The most common reimbursement periods are monthly and quarterly, with an expense submission timeline of at least 5–10 days before the next payroll cycle.
 If expenses are reported late, they can be reimbursed the following pay period.

 The most common practice to document employee expenses is to use an expense report form, like our template above.
-Whichever method you use, you should track employees’ expense amounts and make sure they are appropriate.
+Whatever method you use, track employees’ expense amounts and make sure they are appropriate.

-We recommend keeping your expense form template in your company’s shared drive or leave copies in a designated folder that everyone has access to.
+We recommend keeping your expense form template in your company’s shared drive or leaving copies in a designated folder everyone can access.
 Have your accountant or HR professional review your expense reporting policy before you distribute it to employees.
 Then, once you have finalized it and the accompanying form, ensure all employees get a copy of the policy and understand it (e.g., hold a companywide meeting or video call).

-Have each employee sign and date a copy of the expense policy and document this in their personnel files (electronic or paper is fine).
-The expense policy should also be added to your company’s employee handbook.
+To avoid this, have each employee sign and date a copy of the expense policy and document this in their personnel files (electronic or paper is fine).
+The expense policy should also be added to your company’s employee handbook for full visibility.

 How Expense Reimbursements Affect Payroll